.png)

 What is the difference between a bond proposal and a sinking fund?

 Bond proposals are used to finance major capital projects.
-The district can borrow money upfront and repay the bond over time.
+The district can borrow money up front and repay the bond over time.

 Sinking funds are provided on an annual basis to address the immediate needs of school buildings, facilities, and surrounding school sites.
 This is intended for short-term improvements rather than major renovations and upgrades.